turbot/flowpipe-mod-aws/README.md

 ### Configuration

-To avoid entering the region each pipeline run, you can configure your default region by setting the `region` variable:
+To avoid entering the region for each pipeline run, you can configure your default region by setting the `region` variable:

 ```sh
 cp flowpipe.fpvars.example flowpipe.fpvars